 Dr. Lisa Diamond: “Dr. Nicolosi, you know exactly what you’re doing.
 I have been more than explicit in my work about what constitutes a misuse of my findings, what conclusions can and cannot be drawn from my research.
 So there’s no chance that this is a misunderstanding, or simply a different scientific interpretation of the data, that’s simply not possible.
 This is a willful misuse and distortion of my research.
 Not an academic disagreement, not a slight shading of the truth, it’s willful distortion.
 And it’s illegitimate, and it’s irresponsible, and you know that, and you should stop.”

 Still wanna play the “neutral ground” card, Dr. Phil?

 Oh, and PS, all that just scratches the surface of Nicolosi's ethical meanderings.
 And I haven’t even gotten to the slitherings of Glenn Stanton yet.

-And what the hell, one for the road.
-This is my favorite Nicolosi moment of all time.
-I've seen this nigh on a hundred times now, and my jaw never ceases to drop.
-He's standing there, nodding his head to the interviewer, and then suddenly, without warning, just walks off camera in a huff and throws a hissy fit.
-Let's watch:
+And for posterity's sake, one for the road.
+This is my favorite anti-gay moment of all time.
+I've watched this dozens of times and it still cracks me up.
+He's standing there, calmly nodding his head to what the interviewer was saying, and then suddenly, without warning, he just walks off camera in a huff of a hissy-fit.

 God that's funny!